petersbob/MME/Readme.md

   apt-get install chuck
   ```

-If you are having trouble installing, check out the ChucK documentation: [http://chuck.cs.princeton.edu/doc/build/] (http://chuck.cs.princeton.edu/doc/build/).
+If you are having trouble installing or looking for an alternative method, check out the ChucK documentation [here] (http://chuck.cs.princeton.edu/doc/build/).

 + A copy of the [Dolphin](https://dolphin-emu.org/) wii/gamecube emulator, version 5.0 or later.
-+ A copy of Melee v1.02 NTSC.
++ A copy of Super Smash Bros.
+Melee v1.02 NTSC.
 + Apply the Melee Netplay Community Settings Gecko Code.
 Right click on the iso -> properties -> Gecko Codes -> Netplay Community Settings.
-+ Enable cheats in DOlphin.
++ Enable cheats in Dolphin.
 Config -> General -> Enable Cheats
 + Lastly, you may want a gamecube controller and an adapter for use on your computer.

 ###I have that stuff, now what?

 + Download or clone this project to your computer.

-(the "smashbot" branch is similar to "master" but also includes the smashbot ai)
+(the "smashbot" branch is similar to "master" but also includes the smashbot AI)
 + Inside of the project folder, run
 ```
 make